lijitin/CS401prj18F/README.md

 # CS401prj18F
 A data structure exercise with java.
+An interactive java console program that takes input from user and manipulate parsed data.
-Read the included .pdf file for problem details.
+Please read the included .pdf file for problem details.

 ## Application description
 A CLI program which supports file parsing, search, sort.